Web.com is a hidden giant in hosting. As far as popular, “household” names go, I don’t know if Web makes the list.

 If we keep that in mind, Web.com’s features are pretty decent.
 For example, the entry-level package Essential Hosting comes with 300GB of disk space and 100 multi-user email-boxes.

-While it’s true that 25 FTP accounts is not absurdly high for entry-level packages, and that unlimited data transfers or free domains for the first year are also quite common, the disk space is very generous.
+While it’s true that 25 FTP accounts are not absurdly high for entry-level packages, and that unlimited data transfers or free domains for the first year are also quite common, the disk space is very generous.

 Bluehost, for example, starts you with 50GB and GoDaddy starts you with 100GB.
 Mailboxes vary more, but it’s still very useful.
 The second tier raises things to 500GB of disk space and 500 email-boxes, and the last tier makes that disk space unlimited and brings the number of permitted email-boxes to an even 1,000.